If you notice a change in your central vision, you should have your eyes checked by an ophthalmologist. This type of doctor specializes in the:

 To help diagnose macular degeneration, an ophthalmologist or optometrist will perform a comprehensive eye exam that may include the following tests:

-Eye care professionals use autofluorescence photos to measure the progression of geographic atrophy (degeneration of the retina’s deepest cells) in patients with advanced, dry AMD.
+Eye care professionals use autofluorescence photos to study the retina and measure the progression of geographic atrophy in patients with advanced, dry AMD.

-The retinal pigment epithelium (RPE) is the deepest layer of the retina:
+Doctors can use this technique to monitor the retinal pigment epithelium (RPE), the deepest layer of the retina:

 - RPE cells maintain the function of the light-sensitive cells in the retina (the cells that allow us to see).